marceltannich/arnie-git/README.md

 # Arnie Git

-Get to the chopper! 'arnie' is the Git wrapper that pumps up your version control with his iconic one-liners.
+Get to the chopper! 'arnie-git' is the Git wrapper that pumps up your version control with his iconic one-liners.
 Don't just commit—crush your workflow and say 'Hasta la vista' to boring commands!

 ## What is this?

 Install this package and you'll have a collection of his Git commands and aliases at your fingertips—no more weak commands!
-Using the `arnie` command, you can completely eliminate the need to call `git` on your machine.
+Using the `arnie-git` command, you can completely eliminate the need to call `git` on your machine.
 If one of his pumped-up commands doesn't exist, it'll fall back to the regular Git command.
 Get ready to crush your version control workflow!

-For example, running `arnie crush-your-enemies` calls `git merge`, and `arnie consider-that-a-divorce your-branch` calls `git branch -D your-branch`.
+For example, running `arnie-git crush-your-enemies` calls `git merge`, and `arnie-git consider-that-a-divorce your-branch` calls `git branch -D your-branch`.

 Each of these commandos will respect any flags you include, passing them straight through to the underlying Git command.
-So don't hesitate—add your options, and let 'arnie' do the heavy lifting!
+So don't hesitate—add your options, and let 'arnie-git' do the heavy lifting!
 No problemo!

 ## Commands